CloudGeometry/cg-devx-docs/docs/operators_guide/workload_management/bootstrap_templates.md

 Those templates provide you with:

-- Workload repository structure
+- The Workload repository structure
-- Pre-defined Docker file
+- A Pre-defined Docker file
 - CI process
 - CD process
 - Release promotion process